-The results of the study showed that, all the pupils in class seven were in the range group of 11-15 years.
+The results of the study showed that, all the students in senior two were in the range group of 11-15 years.
 The majority of the parents and teachers 24(50%) in the age group of 21-40 years, 6 (12%) parents and teachers were in age group of 41-50 years and 3 (6.3%) parents and teachers were in age group of above 50 years as shown in table 3.
+This implies that the researcher gathered information from the right respondents and the information were from mature minded people hence valid and reliable.